 WordPress.
 The CMS is free.
 You’ll only have to pay your monthly hosting fee.
 Depending on the provider, this will make around $5-$12/month.
 Additionally, you may need to pay for a premium theme or plugin.

 Jimdo vs WordPress.
-It all depends of your needs.
-But if you need a website that works correctly 24 hours and 7 days a weeks, Jimdo is more preferable, as it’s users’ websites and servers are under all-day control of technical support.
+While WordPress looks cheaper in a short-term-period, Jimdo offers better pricing options in long terms.
+If you need a website that works correctly 24 hours and 7 days a weeks, Jimdo is more preferable, as it’s users’ websites and servers are under all-day control of technical support.

 So which one is better: Jimdo or WordPress?
 In our opinion, Jimdo would be better than WordPress when you need a complete website without serious HTML/CSS skills.